My Tri-C

 We conduct a Collegewide assessment review workshop to discuss our data, rubrics and guides.

-At the Convocation in August, we included a schedule of our professional development workshops in the packets each counterparts group receives.
-Calendar invites were also sent directly to faculty members through Outlook for the data review meetings.
+At Convocation in August, we include a schedule of our professional development workshops in the packets each counterparts group receives.
+Calendar invites are also sent directly to faculty members through Outlook for the data review meetings.

 In these sessions we:

-• Walked through our assessment journey to remind everyone how far we have come
+• Walk through our assessment journey to see how far we have come as a College

-• Explained how the data may be used to drive curricular changes
+• Explain how the data may be used to drive curricular changes

-• Facilitated faculty breakout sessions to gather feedback about the challenges to submitting artifacts, discussing the assessment data and ELO rubrics, and gathering feedback on the workshop itself
+• Facilitate faculty breakout sessions to gather feedback about the challenges to submitting ELO data, discussing the assessment data and ELO rubrics, and gathering feedback on the workshop itself

-• Showcased all the resources that are available to assist in every step of the assessment process
+• Showcase all the resources that are available to assist in every step of the assessment process

-• Sent a follow-up survey to the entire College to gather additional feedback so all stakeholders' voices could be heard
+• Send a follow-up survey to the entire College to gather additional feedback so all stakeholders' voices can be heard

 What do we do with all the knowledge we receive from our workshops?